Welcome to Fontbonne Academy!

 High School Placement Tests (HSPT) are given by the Catholic, secondary schools in the Archdiocese of Boston.
 While we realize the HSPT scores are only a snapshot of a student’s academic background, they do provide an additional lens through which we can understand a student’s profile.
 It is only one factor of many being considered by the admissions committee.

-High School Placement Test (HSPT), Saturday, November 17 and Saturday, December 8 at 8am.
+High School Placement Test (HSPT), Saturday, November 16 and Saturday, December 14 at 8 a.m.

 That said, Fontbonne Academy offers merit scholarships to applicants with exemplary grades in 7th and 8th grade who meet the qualifying score on the High School Placement Test.
 You may test at any location, and have your scores sent to the Catholic schools of your choice.
 The High School Placement Test is only taken once during the admissions season.
 You may not retake the test in hopes of achieving a higher test score.
 SSAT and ISEE scores may be submitted in support of an applicant’s admission, but we will not accept those scores in lieu of the High School Placement Test.

 If you wish to take the HSPT at Fontbonne, please download a copy of the card here and return to Fontbonne Academy with the $30 registration fee as soon as possible, as space is limited.
 At the time of the test, a student can indicate as many as five schools to which her scores will be sent.
-DOWNLOAD: HSPT registration card (PDF)
+Download the HSPT registration card (PDF) here.

 Each young woman interested in applying to Fontbonne must complete and file an application, including the Student Application form with essays, a Parent Information form and a Teacher Recommendation, with a $30 application fee no later than December 15.